RocketChat/docs-old/guides/administrator-guides/integrations/README.md

 The script expects a global class called `Script`.
 This class is instantiated once, only on the first execution, and kept in memory.

-The class has a method called `process_incoming_request`, your server calls this method every time is receives a new request.
+The class has a method called `process_incoming_request`, your server calls this method every time it receives a new request.
 It is called with an Object as a parameter with the `request`property.

 The `process_incoming_request`method returns an object with a `content`property that contains valid Rocket.Chat message, or an object with an `error` property that returns as the response to the request in JSON format and Code 400 status.